The Bitter Taste of Sugarcane

 Now Rathnamma works as a laborer, harvesting sugarcane for other farmers, and so does her son who was in his final year of college but had to drop out after his father died.
 “There are no good public colleges around, so we sent him to a private one, which cost us 15,000 rupees ($220) a year,” Rathnamma says.
 “Anyway now we need him to work in the fields, otherwise how are we ever going to repay the debts?”

-The Karnataka JanaShakthi (KJS), a group of local researches, farmers and activists, produced a report [believe it or not, this report by one of the most important organization of farmers is not online, not even in Kannada] on the suicides of sugarcane growers in the Mandya district, reaching the conclusion that “central to most of them are the issues of indebtedness and economic insecurity”.
+The Karnataka JanaShakthi (KJS), a group of local researches, farmers and activists, produced a report on the suicides of sugarcane growers in the Mandya district, reaching the conclusion that “central to most of them are the issues of indebtedness and economic insecurity”.

 One only has to look at the numbers farmers have told us about to understand the extent of this insecurity: on average, a farmer can hope for a yield of 40 tons per acre, with input costs such as seedlings, labour and fertilizers of about 40,000 rupees ($596).
 The maximum price currently paid by factories is 2,500 rupees per ton ($37), with about 800 rupees ($12) going to harvesting and transport costs, meaning a final profit of 28,000 rupees ($410) – a considerable amount of money.
 But yield can decrease to as little as 30 tons of sugarcane per acre and the price paid by factories can drop down to as little as 1,700 rupees per ton ($25), causing the farmer a loss of 13,000 rupees ($190).